International Business Times

-IBTimes was launched in 2005; it is owned by IBT Media, and was founded by Etienne Uzac and Johnathan Davis.
+IBTimes was launched in 2005; it is owned by IBT Media, and was founded by Etienne Uzac and Johnathan Davis, two followers of David Jang who also has a relationship to IBT and Newsweek.
 Its headquarters are in the Financial District of Lower Manhattan, New York City.

 History

 Founder Etienne Uzac, a native of France, came up with the idea for the global business news site while a student at the London School of Economics.
 He found that the strongest business newspapers had a focus on the United States and Europe and planned to provide broader geographic coverage.
 Uzac recruited Johnathan Davis to join him in the enterprise.
 In late 2005, Uzac and Davis moved to New York City to launch the site, with Uzac primarily focused on business strategy, while Davis coded the site and wrote the first articles.

 In May 2012, the company announced the appointment of Jeffery Rothfeder, a former national news editor at Bloomberg, as editor-in-chief and the promotion of Davis from executive editor to chief content officer.

-On August 4, 2013, IBT Media announced its purchase of Newsweek and the domain newsweek.com from IAC/InterActiveCorp.
+In 2013, it bought the struggling Newsweek magazine from Barry Diller.